zinclesdown/godot_gltf2meshlib/README.md

 You can configure collision by adding meshes that indicates the collision shape of the item, and add `--collision` flag to the item.

-## Issues
+## Known Issues

+- re-importing GLTF with opened scene in Editor with GridMap node which binds the imported gltf, would raise `"servers/rendering/renderer_rd/storage_rd/mesh_storage.cpp:632 - Parameter "mesh" is null."`.

-for some reason, the editor might raise annoying "Attempted to call reimport_files() recursively, this is not allowed." error while importing mesh as MeshLibrary.
-Maybe there's still some issues with my code.
+- for some reason, the editor might raise annoying "Attempted to call reimport_files() recursively, this is not allowed." error while importing mesh as MeshLibrary.

+Thankfully this issue seems not influencing the game, but it's still annoying.Do you got any solutions?
+I need you help on this :(

 let me know more problems you encountered in issues.